xcart/xcart-docs/_pages/kb_en/modules/wholesale.md

 ## Minimum Purchase Quantities Setup

-Minimum purchase quantity defines the minimum number of product units that are to be added to cart in order for the checkout option to become available.
-Minimum purchase quantity is set on a per product basis and is displayed on the related product details page in the storefront provided the "Wholesale" addon is installed and enabled.
+Minimum purchase quantity defines the minimum number of product units that must add to cart for the checkout option to become available.
+A minimum purchase quantity is set on a per-product basis, and displays on the related product details page in the storefront provided the "Wholesale" addon is installed and enabled.

 The minimum product purchase quantities can be set via the **Inventory tracking** tab of the chosen product's details: